SheetalYadav95/Digital-Music-Store-Project/README.md

 ## Database and Tools

 **Excel**

 **Postgre SQL**

 **Pg Admin 4**

 **Power BI**

 ## Overview of the Project :

 **Created Database in Postgre SQL**

-**Uesd CSV files to create tables in the database** **Perform various Analyses on the Data using SQL Queries** **Created Views to connect the data to Power BI** **Designed an Interactive Dashboard to visualise the insights gathered from the data**
+**Uesd CSV files to create tables in the database**

+**Perform various Analyses on the Data using SQL Queries**

+**Created Views to connect the data to Power BI**

+**Designed an Interactive Dashboard to visualize the insights gathered from the data**